 - When spraying, always test for paint compatibility.
 Paint an inconspicuous part of the vehicle, let dry and see if there is any reaction.

-Do not apply our paint over enamel paint or enamel primer.
+- Do not apply our paint over enamel paint or enamel primer.

-Do not spray primer, paint or clearcoat in direct sunlight!
+- Do not spray primer, paint or clearcoat in direct sunlight!

-First time?
+- First time?
 Did you know you can completely remove any new paint with automotive lacquer thinner and start over without damaging the original finish?

 - Make sure you use SEM Adhesion Promoter if you are spraying a non-metal surface.
 Failure to do so will result in the paint peeling off within a few months!
 This goes under the primer, basecoat and clearcoat.

 Additional Touch Up Paint Directions and Tips

 Testing the Paint Color MatchALWAYS test the paint before applying it to your vehicle!
 You are responsible for making sure the paint matches by testing the color BEFORE you apply it to your vehicle!
 If the color is off, the clearcoat or the primer WILL NOT HELP to make the color match better!
 If you apply the paint to your vehicle and it doesn't match, you will have to wash it off with automotive lacquer thinner or worse, if you allow it to thoroughly dry, you will have to sand it off."